hynek/structlog/docs/contextvars.rst

 Historically, ``structlog`` only supported thread-local context binding.
 With the introduction of :mod:`contextvars` in Python 3.7, there is now a way of having a global context that is local to the current context and even works in concurrent code such as code using :mod:`asyncio`.

-For that ``structlog`` provides a the `structlog.contextvars` module with a set of functions to bind variables to a context-local context.
+For that ``structlog`` provides the `structlog.contextvars` module with a set of functions to bind variables to a context-local context.
 This context is safe to be used in asynchronous code.

 The general flow is: